Women of the Air Transport Auxiliary (ATA)

 Six Canadian women pilots flew in the ATA, including Marion Alice Orr, Violet Milstead and Helen Harrison-Bristol.

-Violet Milstead Warren CM (October 17, 1919 – June 27, 2014) was a Canadian aviator, noted for being the first female Canadian bush pilot and one of only six Canadian women to work in the British Air Transport Auxiliary (ATA) during WWII.
+Violet Milstead Warren CM (October 17, 1919 – June 27, 2014) was a Canadian aviator, noted for being the first female Canadian bush pilot and one of only six Canadian women to work in the British Air Transport Auxiliary (ATA) during the Second World War.
 With over 600 hours of flight time during the war, she was the longest serving female Canadian ATA pilot.
 She worked as a flight instructor at Barker Field in Toronto, Ontario, and her students included commercial pilot Molly Reilly and author June Callwood.
 She is a member of the Canadian Aviation Hall of Fame, the Order of Canada, and the Bush Pilots Hall of Fame.

 (Canada's Aviation Hall of Fame Photo)

 Helen Marcelle Harrison Bristol (7 December 1909 – 27 April 1995) was a pioneering Canadian female civil aviation instructor and the first Canadian Air Transport Auxiliary ferry pilot during the Second World War.
 Until 1942, her experience was directed towards pilot training at Toronto, London and Kitchener, Ontario when she was accepted as the first Canadian woman ferry pilot to serve in the United Kingdom with the Air Transport Auxiliary (ATA).
 Harrison served in the ATA as a Pilot First Officer from 1 May 1942 until 22 March 1944.
 In 1943 she co-piloted a Mitchell bomber across the North Atlantic Ocean from Montreal, Quebec to Scotland, and until 1944 she delivered military aircraft within the United Kingdom.
+Required to fly a variety of different aircraft, the pilots often had to consult a manual before takeoff to figure out how to use the cockpit controls, which could vary widely from one model to the next.
+During her service with the ATA, Ms. Warren logged 600 hours while flying 47 types of planes, themselves divided in 74 different marks.
+Sometimes, she had to perch on a parachute sack or her black leather overnight bag just to see the controls.
+From 1961 until her retirement in 1969, she taught float plane flying on the west coast.

 (ATA Photo)